bariscanatakli/genrify/README.md

 ### Prerequisites
 - Node.js 18+ and npm
 - Python 3.11+
+- CUDA Toolkit 11.2+ and cuDNN (optional, for GPU acceleration)
 - At least 4GB RAM (for ML models)

 ### Frontend Setup